JeffreyL-3/RecycleBot/README.md

 Note: using a .jpg or .png image is recommended.
 Limited file conversion is implemented, but not all file types are supported.

 ## Setup
-Run the following to install dependencies: pip install Flask requests Werkzeug
+- Run the following to install dependencies:
+- - pip install Flask requests Werkzeug
+- Run app.py

 ## RecycleBot Features
-- Supports custom location
+- Custom location
-- Customizable personality with high accuracy (even with absurd settings)
+- Customizable personality with high accuracy (even with absurd or malicious inputs)
 - GUI API key input
-- Saves settings for future use
+- Saves API key and settings
+- Robust hand-crafted prompt, keeping responses concise and helpful with minimal moderation conflicts
-- Dynamic prompt template, enabling recycle checks without hardcoded default settings
+- Dynamic prompting template, avoiding hardcoded settings
 - Support for .jpg and .png images
+- Token optimization with vision API
 - Popup sidebar menu for settings input
-- Token optimization with vision API
-- Minimal conflicts with GPT moderation
+- Simple prompt protection against malicious settings
 - Limited error handling
 - Debugging and cost quantification system enabling token and cost tracking (currently unused to avoid cluttering the UI)